theatrejs/generator-theatre/README.md

 #### Generate a scene

-Go to the `scenes` folder :
+Go to the root folder :

 ```
-$ cd sources/game/scenes/
+$ cd <your-game>
 ```

-Then generate your new scene in this new folder :
+Then generate your new scene from the root folder :

 ```
 $ yo theatre:scene